-Physician Lee Jin Shun is a registered TCM physician with Eu Yan Sang.
+Physician Lee Jin Shun is a registered TCM physician in Singapore.
 All TCM physicians are meticulously selected by our internal Medical Board and licensed by the TCM Practitioners Board, a regulatory body under the charge of the Ministry of Health.

 Traditional Chinese Medicine (TCM) has been steadily gaining popularity in Singapore.
 There's a growing number of people seeking TCM treatments like herbal medication, acupuncture, and cupping to treat health problems.

 - Cost of TCM treatments in Singapore

 Thank you for your interest in seeking TCM to manage your insomnia.

 I always tell my insomniac patient that everyone is born with the innate ability to fall asleep, so sleep should happen naturally, just like breathing!
 Sometimes, what we need is just a little helping hand to tune us back.

 In fact, there are many possible reasons such as allergies, indigestion, pain, stress and anxiety which can lead to poor quality of sleep.
 Mental stress and fatigue makes up majority of the cases I see in practice.